Skip to content

 How are backups handled?

-QuoteNode includes a built-in backup system.
-A dedicated backup worker runs a scheduled job (default: daily at 2:00 AM) that creates a full database dump and archives all uploaded files and generated PDFs.
-Backups are stored locally and optionally uploaded to remote storage via rclone.
+QuoteNode includes a backup worker that can run scheduled database and file backups.
+Backups are stored locally and can optionally be uploaded to remote storage via rclone.

 Can I download a backup to my computer?

 Yes.
-Administrators can download backup archives directly from the admin panel (Settings > Backup).
-Click the download button on any successful backup entry.
+Administrators can download backup archives from the admin backup area when backup downloads are enabled.

 Can I encrypt my backups?